SamNibouche/Canavalia/readme.md

 ### Code
 Use 'SAS code for Analysis of FTI and manual weeding.md' for analysis of Treatment Frequency Index and number of manual weeding data with SAS 9.3.<br />
 Use 'SAS code for global ground cover analysis.md' for analysis of weed ground cover on the inter-row with SAS 9.3.<br />
+Use 'SAS code for Analysis of diversity indexes.md' for computation and analysis of diversity indexes.<br />